 Volunteer with Prescott Farm

 Our dedicated team of volunteers allow Prescott Farm to continue enhancing and expanding our educational programs for the Lakes Region Community.
 Some of the projects that volunteers make possible are the Maple Sugaring Shack, Educational Gardens, Chicken agriculture, Forest Management, Phenology, and so much more.
+Opportunities for leadership roles are available!
 Please take a few moments to view the volunteer opportunities we have available and if you are interested in becoming a part of our team, send us an email (firstname.lastname@example.org).
 Thank you and we look forward to seeing you!

 All volunteers attend at least one Service Learning Opportunity to help them gain skills in their areas of interest.
 These sessions are free for volunteers and provide opportunities to expand on skills that volunteers might already have.
 Dates and times for upcoming Service Learning Opportunities can be found on our calendar.